 The prevention of MRSA infections in health care is based upon standard infection control precautions, which include routine practices, and contact precautions as required for all antibiotic-resistant organisms.
 Steps include, but are not limited to:

 Wear gloves when touching blood, body fluids and contaminated items.
-Remove gloves between patient contacts and wash hands immediately.
+Remove gloves between patient contacts and clean hands immediately.

 Wear a mask and eye protection, or face shields, or masks with a visor attachment during procedures that are likely to generate splashes or droplets of respiratory secretions, blood, or body fluids.